Duxah/FreePCB-2/edit_lib.md

 ![](pictures/lib1.png)

+To start sorting select a style, click the Rewrite all lib button.

 Feature Summary

 1) You can combine two or more footprints into one.
 It is convenient to use when you need to make a universal footprint for different types of cases.
 For example, for `SOT-23-5` and `SC-70-5`.